Transparency of the Regulatory System

 Investor-State Dispute Settlement

 The Philippines is signatory to various bilateral investment treaties that recognize international arbitration of investment disputes.
-Since 2002, the Philippine government has been a respondent to five investment dispute cases filed before ICSID.
+Since 2002, the Philippines has been respondent to six investment dispute cases filed before the ICSID.
 Details of cases involving the Philippines are available on the ICSID website .

 International Commercial Arbitration and Foreign Courts

-Investment disputes can take years to resolve due to systemic problems in the Philippine courts.
+Investment disputes can take years to resolve due to systemic problems in Philippine courts.
 Lack of resources, understaffing, and corruption make the already complex court processes protracted and expensive.
-Several laws on alternative dispute resolution (ADR) mechanisms (i.e., arbitration, mediation, negotiation, and conciliation) have been approved to decongest the court’s clogged dockets.
+Several laws on alternative dispute resolution (ADR) mechanisms (i.e. arbitration, mediation, negotiation, and conciliation) were approved to decongest clogged court dockets.
 Public-Private Partnership (PPP) infrastructure contracts are required to include ADR provisions to make resolving disputes less expensive and time-consuming.

 A separate action must be filed for foreign judgments to be recognized or enforced under Philippine law.
-Philippine law does not recognize or enforce foreign judgments that run counter to existing laws, particularly those relating to public order, public policy, and goods customs.
+Philippine law does not recognize or enforce foreign judgments that run counter to existing laws, particularly those relating to public order, public policy, and good customary practices.
 Foreign arbitral awards are enforceable upon application in writing to the regional trial court with jurisdiction.
 The petition may be filed any time after receipt of the award.

-The 2010 Philippine bankruptcy and insolvency law provides a predictable framework for the rehabilitation and liquidation of distressed companies.
+The 2010 Philippine bankruptcy and insolvency law provides a predictable framework for rehabilitation and liquidation of distressed companies, although an examination of some reported cases suggests uneven implementation.
 Rehabilitation may be initiated by debtors or creditors under court-supervised, pre-negotiated, or out-of-court proceedings.
-The law sets the conditions for voluntary (debtor-initiated) and involuntary (creditor-initiated) liquidation.
+The law sets conditions for voluntary (debtor-initiated) and involuntary (creditor-initiated) liquidation.
 It also recognizes cross-border insolvency proceedings in accordance with the United Nations Conference on Trade and Development (UNCTAD) Model Law on Cross-Border Insolvency, allowing courts to recognize proceedings in a foreign jurisdiction involving a foreign entity with assets in the Philippines.
 Regional trial courts designated by the Supreme Court have jurisdiction over insolvency and bankruptcy cases.
-The Philippines ranked 56 out of 190 economies and 7 among 25 economies from East Asia and the Pacific in the World Bank’s 2017 Ease of Doing Business report in terms of resolving insolvency and bankruptcy cases.
+The Philippines ranked 59th out of 190 economies, and eighth among 25 economies from East Asia and the Pacific, in the World Bank’s 2018 Ease of Doing Business report in terms of resolving insolvency and bankruptcy cases.